datadesk/print-map-maker/README.md

 A tool to generate print maps from Mapbox tiles

 Simple print locator maps are extremely effective storytelling tools, but they can take a long time to produce.
 Why?
-Well, to start with, you have to find a reference that is licensed to use, digitize it and redraw the information, which can be a lot of work for an element that is 2 inches square.Simple print locator maps are extremely effective storytelling tools, but they can take a long time to produce.
-Why?
 Well, to start with, you have to find a reference that is licensed to use, digitize it and redraw the information, which can be a lot of work for an element that is 2 inches square.

 GIS is a solid step in the right direction.
 And for larger maps, especially those that illustrate complex data, it’s the tool of choice.
 But that’s a specialized skill that doesn’t exist on every staff.